MobileTeleSystems/RecTools/README.md

   <a href="https://github.com/orgs/MobileTeleSystems/projects/1">Developers Board</a>
 </p>

-RecTools is an easy-to-use Python library which makes the process of building recommendation systems easier, faster and more structured than ever before.
+RecTools is an easy-to-use Python library which makes the process of building recommender systems easier and faster than ever before.

-It includes built-in toolkits for data processing and metrics calculation, a variety of recommender models, some wrappers for already existing implementations of popular algorithms and model selection framework.
-The aim is to collect ready-to-use solutions and best practices in one place to make processes of creating your first MVP and deploying model to production as fast and easy as possible.
+## ✨ Highlights: Transformer models released!

+**BERT4Rec and SASRec are now available in RecTools:**
+- Fully compatible with our  `fit` / `recommend` paradigm and require NO special data processing
+- Explicitly described in our [Transformers Theory & Practice Tutorial](examples/tutorials/transformers_advanced_training_guide.ipynb): loss options, item embedding options,  category features utilization and more!
+- Configurable, customizable, callback-friendly, checkpoints-included, logs-out-of-the-box, custom-validation-ready!
+See our [Transformers Advanced Training User Guide](examples/tutorials/transformers_advanced_training_guide.ipynb)
+- We are running benchmarks with comparison of RecTools models to other open-source implementations following BERT4Rec reproducibility paper and achieve highest scores on multiple datasets: [Performance on public transformers benchmarks](https://github.com/blondered/bert4rec_repro?tab=readme-ov-file#rectools-transformers-benchmark-results)